exponea/exponea-flutter-sdk/Documentation/in-app-messages.md

 If your app is successfully requesting and receiving in-app messages but they are not displayed, consider the following:

-- In-app messages are triggered when an event is tracked based on conditions set up in Engagement.
+- In-app messages are triggered when an event is tracked based on conditions set up in {user.mkg}.
 Once a message passes those filters, the SDK will try to present the message.

 - The SDK hooks into the application lifecycle.
   - On iOS, the message will be presented in the top-most `presentedViewController` (except for slide-in messages that use `UIWindow` directly).